 Rifles in the .223 – .260 caliber range are generally quite easy to shoot, and their mild recoil can help eliminate bad habits like flinching and jerking the trigger.
 There is a reason our U.S. Servicemen and Women are trained on .223 caliber AR15s.
 They are accurate, not excessively loud, and have extremely mild recoil.
 An excellent way to find a gun that works for you is to shoot a variety of guns at a well-equipped indoor range.

 This philosophy varies from shooter to shooter, and from gun to gun, but most experts agree that the most accurate gun – and the one that will deliver the highest degree of accuracy when shooting at long ranges, is one that is clean.
 In general, guns that use a higher grade of materials in the barrel like to be shot cleaner.

 Much of this is related to the tolerances in these finely crafted barrels.
 Other guns, like Glocks, AR15s, and Beretta pistols, have a pretty high tolerance for fouling and can be shot quite accurately, even when dirty.
 As part of the trial and error process, conduct range sessions with your weapon when it is in different stages of cleanliness.
 Be sure, however, not to let your gun get too dirty – that’s never a good recipe for good long range accuracy.

-From proper posture to trigger control, weapon maintenance to ammunition preferences, there are countless ways to improve your long distance accuracy.
+From proper posture to trigger control, weapon maintenance to round preferences, there are countless ways to improve your long distance accuracy.
 To extract the absolute highest potential from your firearm, ensure that you train with a qualified instructor and get in plenty of range time – practice may not make perfect, but perfect practice will get you very close!